mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_basics.md

 folder: mydoc
 ---

-Lets write a MulleObjC class that highlights all the basics of memory management and being a good class in the MulleObjC runtime.
+Lets write a mulle-objc class that highlights all the basics of memory management and being a good class in the mulle-objc runtime.
 Some of the topics are seldom employed in the average Objective-C class, but it's good to be aware of them.

 The main takeaway points are